chetanmelavanki/SuperHot/README.md

 # How to Play

 * Movement: Use WASD keys to move your character.
-* Aim: Drag the mouse to adjust your view and aim your weapon.
+* Aim: Drag the mouse to turn around and aim your weapon.
 * Shoot: Left-click to fire your current weapon.
-* Throw Weapon: Right-click to throw your equipped weapon.
-* Reset Level: Press R to restart the current level.
+* After you kill all enemies, the replay will begin automatically.

 # Upcoming Plans